krasimir/navigo/README.md

 });
 ```

-It's possible to miss the first parameter and provide only a function.
-For example:
+Skip the first parameter and provide only a function and the router will fallback every non-existing URL to your handler. (suitable for displaying home page)

 ```js
 router.on(function () {